jessefire5/Projects/README.md

 # Projects
-This is where i store all my coding projects for college
+This is a snake game i made using html